WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

   as quickly as possible.
 * The receiver is a TCP data sink application that stores Wallaroo's computation output in 1,000 byte chunks.
 * The receiver's disk drive is very old and slow.
-To write a single single 1,000 byte block can cause the writing application to pause for several seconds.
+Writing a single 1,000 byte block can cause the application to pause for several seconds.
-* The Wallaroo sender can only send as many bytes as specified by the receiver's advertise window.

 See below [Figure 25.7](#figure257) by Prof. Douglas Comer of Purdue University.